Nicklasson05/TimeManager_Public/README.md

 # TimeManager_Public
 Time Manager is a program designed to make is easier to log time on issues in GitLab

+To use Time Manager you need to have a Access Token with the following scope
+* api

 ----------------------------------------------INSTALLATION------------------------------------------------